- Comparison Summary + Fast Answers

 Perhaps the most important question to ask is: will this accounting software continue to support me and my business as I grow (scale)?

-Freshbooks has basically 3 plans: Lite, Plus, and Premium.
-They also have a Select plan if your business outgrows the Premium plan (over 500 clients).
+FreshBooks has basically 3 plans: Lite, Plus, and Premium.
+They also have a Select plan if your business outgrows the Premium plan (over 500 billable clients).
 Each new plan provides a higher max-client number and new features.

 So far, they’re about even in terms of flexibility to grow.